equinor/dm-docs/docs/docs/concepts/blueprints.md

 }
 ```

-Notice how the `type` attribute referes to the blueprint we wrote above?
+Notice how the `type` attribute refers to the name attribute of the blueprint we wrote above?
 For more info about how to reference blueprints, see [References to other blueprints](#references).

 ## How to create a Blueprint?